keglostephane/alx-airbnb-database/database-adv-script/optimization_report.md

 ## Query performance analysis

 * Sorting rows using quicksort algorithm took 51.04 ms
-* the left join (payments.booking_id = bookings.booking_id) because we want to
+* The left join (payments.booking_id = bookings.booking_id) because we want to
 show users that book a property even if they don't make a payment took 17.42 ms.

 Overall, this query performs well.
-We can improve its performance by finding a way to reduce the time it takes to sort the query results by `total_price`.
+We can improve its performance by finding a way to reduce the time it takes to sort the query results by `total_price` and filter according some criteria.

 ## Query performance improvements

-### Refactor Query
+### Refactor query

 ```sql
 SELECT